Ralph Vaughan Williams: Honours and legacy

 Vaughan Williams refused a knighthood at least once, and declined the post of Master of the King's Music after Elgar's death.
 The one state honour he accepted was the Order of Merit in 1935, which confers no prenominal title: he preferred to remain "Dr Vaughan Williams".
 His academic and musical honours included an honorary doctorate of music from the University of Oxford (1919); the Cobbett medal for services to chamber music (1930); the gold medal of the Royal Philharmonic Society (1930); the Collard life fellowship of the Worshipful Company of Musicians (1934, in succession to Elgar); an honorary fellowship of Trinity College, Cambridge (1935); the Shakespeare prize of the University of Hamburg (1937); the Albert medal of the Royal Society of Arts (1955); and the Howland memorial prize of Yale University (1954).

+Although the Shakespeare Prize was awarded to Vaughan Williams in 1937, he travelled to Hamburg to receive it in June 1938; currency restrictions prevented him from taking the 10,000-mark prize money out of Germany.

 After Vaughan Williams's death, The Times summed up his legacy in a leading article:

 [H]istorically his achievement was to cut the bonds that from the times of Handel and Mendelssohn had bound England hand and foot to the Continent.
 He found in the Elizabethans and folk-song the elements of a native English language that need no longer be spoken with a German accent, and from it he forged his own idiom.
 The emancipation he achieved thereby was so complete that the composers of succeeding generations like Walton and Britten had no longer need of the conscious nationalism which was Vaughan Williams's own artistic creed.
 There is now an English music which can make its distinctive contribution to the comity of nations.

 In 1994 a group of enthusiasts founded the Ralph Vaughan Williams Society, with the composer's widow as its president and Roy Douglas and Michael Kennedy as vice presidents.
 The society, a registered charity, has sponsored and encouraged performances of the composer's works including complete symphony cycles and a Vaughan Williams opera festival.
 The society has promoted premieres of neglected works, and has its own record label, Albion Records.